JEVBR/Beleaf/README.md

 route POST 'marmitas/' (only available when logged in)

-  Save new marmita to DB
+- Save new marmita to DB

 route GET 'marmitas/:id' (always available)

-  give marmita depending on ID
+- Give marmita depending on ID

 route GET 'marmitas/:id/edit' (only available when logged in)

-  edit single marmita
+- Edit single marmita

 route PUT 'marmitas/:id' (only available when logged in)

-  save single marmita to DB
+- Save single marmita to DB

 route DELETE 'marmitas/:id' (only available when logged in)

-  delete single marmita from DB
+- Delete single marmita from DB

 # users

 route GET '/users/login'

-  Handle the login page
+- Handle the login page

 route GET '/users/register' (no link to this endpoint in the app)

-  Handle the registration page
+- Handle the registration page

 route POST '/users/register' (no link to this endpoint in the app)

-  Creates a new user
+- Creates a new user

 route POST '/users/login'

-  login for existing user
+- Login for existing user

 route GET '/users/logout'

-  logout page
+  Logout page